matheus4lves/matheus4lves/README.md

 ## Hi!
 My name is **Matheus Alves**

 ### I'm a web developer and (almost) a computer engineer 👨‍🎓

-- 💻️ I'm currently looking for a **job / internship**
+- I'm currently looking for a **job / internship**
-- 2️⃣0️⃣2️⃣2️⃣ goal: become a junior developer
+- **2022 goal**: become a junior developer
-- ☕️ is my preferred beverage
+- And last but not least, ☕️ is my preferred beverage

+---

 ### I work with